 In network terms, this address is a logical address and is unique in the network.
 Each host has a logical address.
 When the post office receives this letter. it has to find out the best path for this letter to reach the destination.
 Similarly, in a network, a router needs to decide the best path to a destination address.

 This path determination.
-Finally, the post office sends the letter out the best path and it moves from the post office to post office before finally delivered to the destination address.
-Similarly, data moved across network mainly by routers before being finally delivered to the destination.
+Finally, the post office sends the letter out the best path and it moves from the post office to the post office before finally being delivered to the destination address.
+Similarly, data is moved across the network mainly by routers before being finally delivered to the destination.

-All these three functions – logical addressing, path determination, and forwarding – done at the Network Layer.
-Two types of protocols used for these functions – routed protocols for logical addressing and forwarding while routing protocols for path determinations.
+All these three functions – logical addressing, path determination, and forwarding – are done at the Network Layer.
+Two types of protocols are used for these functions – routed protocols for logical addressing and forwarding and routing protocols for path determinations.